kilikwhite/CSU-Senior-Project/docs/Proposal.md

 -   November 30, 2022: A Report to my Advisor on the progress of the project and place relevent information inside of the git repository

+-   December 5, 2022: Access my project and make some changes if needed

+-   December 8, 2022: Report my project to the Advisor

--   December 9, 2022: Slowly start programming the visual aspect of the project
+-   December 9, 2022: Slowly start programming the visual aspect of the project and try to fully complete it

 -   January 1, 2023: Start the Defence Documentation document/ Final Report

+-   January 5, 2023: Start filling the Test Cases that were made

+-   Febuary 12, 2023:  Access my progress of the project

 -   March 1 2023: The Finished Project is in the Git Repository